MySQL Monitoring Best Practices

 Monitoring the number of connections

-Monitor the ratio (current number of connections) / (maximum number of connections).
+Monitor the ratio of (current number of connections) / (maximum number of connections).

 If you exceed the limit, you will get a MySQL connection error "Too many connections."